Zhefan-Xu/onboard_detector/README.md

 The related paper can be found on:

-**Zhefan Xu\*, Xiaoyang Zhan\*, Yumeng Xiu, Christopher Suzuki, Kenji Shimada, "Onboard dynamic-object detection and tracking for autonomous robot navigation with RGB-D camera,” IEEE Robotics and Automation Letters (RA-L), 2023**
+**Zhefan Xu\*, Xiaoyang Zhan\*, Yumeng Xiu, Christopher Suzuki, Kenji Shimada, "Onboard dynamic-object detection and tracking for autonomous robot navigation with RGB-D camera,” IEEE Robotics and Automation Letters (RA-L), 2023.** [\[arxiv preprint\]](https://arxiv.org/pdf/2303.00132.pdf)

+*The authors contribute equally.

 ### issue
 for ```ImportError: No module named yaml```: